HoldenGjuka/git-playground/README.md

 4. git merge \[branchname]
 > - Merges the branchname branch into the active branch
 5. git push -u origin \[branchname]
+> - Pushes a new remote branch from local (creates a new remote branch)

 ## Notes: